 We stock a number of over-the-counter medications, so it is not necessary to send these items.
 A list of stock medications can be found on the Health Profile.

-Be sure to fully complete the medication sections of the Health Profile in detail.
-ALL medications brought to camp must be in ORIGINAL PACKAGING or PRESCRIPTION CONTAINER.
+Please review this list and check those that can be given.
+Be sure to fully complete the medication section in detail.
+ALL medications brought to camp must be in original packaging or Prescription Container.
 Prescription containers must include the camper's name, dosage, frequency and times of administration.
 ALL MEDICATIONS, including ibuprofen, vitamins, etc., must be turned in to the Health Care Staff when checking in on the first day of camp.
 Do not pre-pull medication or pack it in the camper's luggage.
 Put all medications in a sturdy zip-lock bag labeled with the camper's name.

+All unused medications will be returned at the end of camp session.
+Please be sure to retrieve medication from the Nurse/Health Care Provider when picking up your camper.
 It is our policy that INHALERS be kept in the Health Center.
-However, if a parent requests in writing that the inhaler be kept with the camper, we will honor that request, provided the camper demonstrates responsibility for the use and possession of the inhaler.
+However, if a parent requests in writing that the inhaler be kept with the camper, we will honor that request.
 Any misuse or misplacement of the inhaler during the camp session will be cause for it to be kept by a leader or in the Health Center.